 - El Chapulin: Tequila Blanco, Brancamenta, Crème de cacao, Absinthe, cocktail bitters, and mint.

 - Chartreuse Colada: Green Chartreuse, Jamaican Rum, pineapple juice, Branca Menta, cream of coconut, and mint.

 - Praying Mantis: Stout, Brancamenta, Amaro Averna, dark Crème de Cacao, mint cocktail bitters, and a whole egg.

-While Fernet Branca is widely available, Branca Menta can be quite hard to get.
-Depending on your location, you might need to look for an alternative to the minty Amaro.
+While Fernet Branca is widely available, Branca Menta can be hard to get.
+Depending on your location, you might need to look for an alternative to the minty herbal liqueur.
 Unfortunately, and to be frank, that's easier said than done.
 There are not many products with comparable flavors available.